 Even when sellers are charged for repairs, those repairs aren’t always carried out.
 For example, one seller was charged $20,000 in repairs, most of which was for foundation issues.
 However, after selling to Opendoor, she says, "the house was relisted 10 days later with fresh paint and new carpet. [...]
 They didn't repair the foundation."

-Selling to Opendoor vs. alternatives
+Opendoor alternatives

 Opendoor’s cash offer can be a good option if your top priority is selling your house fast and for the least amount of hassle.